agrawalnandini/hyperfunds/README.md

 `node enrollAdmin.js`

 2. RegisterUser.js
 This javascript file registers users to Hyperfunds.
-In our project, the Dean of Research and the Accounts department can only register once with pre-specified email IDs -- {dean.research@ashoka.edu.in, accounts@ashoka.edu.in}.
+In our project, the Dean of Research and the Accounts department can only register once with pre-specified email IDs -- {dor@uni.edu, accounts@uni.edu}.
 Hence, all users are identified as Dean of Research, Accounts, or faculty (not Dean of Research or Accounts) by their email IDs.
 Any number of faculty members can register with their email IDs.

 Note: The Dean initiates funds to the faculty members’ wallet.
 This balance is updated on the client side after every successful transaction.
 It goes without saying that the Accounts department and the Dean will be able to view the updated balance of every faculty.

 The command for registering a user is as follows:\

 ```
-node registerUser.js dor@ashoka.edu.in
+node registerUser.js dor@uni.edu
-node registerUser.js accounts@ashoka.edu.in
+node registerUser.js accounts@uni.edu
-node registerUser.js fac1@ashoka.edu.in
+node registerUser.js fac1@uni.edu
 ```
 Using the above commands, we can register the Dean, Accounts and a faculty member (fac1).
 The Dean and the Accounts are identified by the chaincode by their email IDs (since they are pre-specified).